+In June 2019 she was a panel speaker at the CAMCA Regional Forum in Tashkent.
 In February 2017, Ms. Sidiqi represented Afghanistan as a key speaker in the AFPAK Partnership Summit: Workable Solutions in a New Era which was held in Mali.
 In 2015, Ms. Sidiqi was a keynote speaker at The Economist Magazine’s World in 2016 event in Hong Kong and Singapore.
 The year 2014 saw Ms. Kamila as a speaker at the Power of Empowered Women Event organized by the United Nations in Geneva.
 She was a speaker at Regional Policy Dialogue on Central Asia’s Regional Challenges organized in Turkey by the Hollings Center and has represented Afghanistan’s women entrepreneurs in several B2B conferences organized in India, Tajikistan.
 She was also a founding member of the Steering Committee of the South Asia Women Entrepreneurs Symposium (SAWES).

 The Dressmaker of Khair Khana which is a book on the life and achievements of Ms. Sidiqi has received international acclaim and recognition and was a New York Times Best Seller in 2012.
 It was a part of the Common Reading Program at University of Florida for the class of 2016.